 Comparing the two major finance choices

-The choice between buying and leasing is often a tough call.
+The choice between buying and leasing a car is often a tough call.
 On the one hand, buying involves higher monthly costs, but you own an asset—your vehicle—in the end.
-On the other, a lease has lower monthly payments and lets you drive a vehicle that may be more expensive than you could afford to buy.
-But, you get into a cycle where you never stop paying for a vehicle.
-With more people are choosing a lease over a loan than they did just a few years ago, the boom in leasing isn’t stopping anytime soon.
+On the other hand, a lease has lower monthly payments and lets you drive a vehicle that may be more expensive than you could afford to buy, but you get into a cycle in which you never stop paying for the vehicle.
+With more people choosing a lease over a loan than they did just a few years ago, the boom in leasing isn’t stopping anytime soon.

 The Upside of Leasing